khronon/Simple-Exporter-for-Gemini/README.md

 ## Privacy

 This extension is designed with your privacy as the top priority.
 It does not collect, store, or transmit any of your data.
-For more details, please see our [Privacy Policy](あなたの公式サイトのプライバシーポリシーへのURL).
+For more details, please see [Privacy Policy](https://clonon.net/privacy/simple-gemini-exporter.html).

 ## License